BEagle1984/silverback/_docs/2-configuration/203-inbound.md

 The inbound connector is used to automatically consume a topic/queue and relay the messages to the internal bus.

+**Note:** The inbound connector abstracts the message broker completely and the messages are automatically acknowledged if the subscribers complete without throwing an exception (unless error handling policies are defined and unless batch processing). {: .notice--note}

 # Implementations

 Multiple implementations are available, offering a variable degree of reliability.